What is a Creditor Identifier?

 A merchant must have a Creditor Identifier to collect SEPA Direct Debit from payers.
-A Creditor Identifier is a unique reference that identifies each SEPA Direct Debit originator.
+A Creditor Identifier is a unique reference which identifies each SEPA Direct Debit originator.
+If you are familiar with domestic UK Direct Debit, it is the equivalent of a Service User Number (SUN).

 This guide explains what a Creditor Identifier is and how to get one.
 You may also want to read our guide to getting access to SEPA Direct Debit.